malmanigit/muSim/docs/source/task_information.rst

 Adjusts/scales the length of the trajectory

-Should be the same as num_markers/targets
+Should be the same shape as num_markers/targets

 **center**

 Adjusts the starting point of the kinematics trajectory

-Should be the same as num_markers/targets, num_coords=3
+Should be of the same shape as num_markers/targets, num_coords=3

 Sensory Feedback Preprocessing: